abhilashabhatia/games/tic-tac-toe/README.md

 - Improve the solution to add game play options: computer player 1 & 2 play, human vs computer play
 - Add early draw prediction when no more inputs would win the game
 - Add levels of ease for human vs computer play
+- Add win predictability for each player based on each chance played.